Justin J. DeCampPartner

 New York Super Lawyers (2014, 2015)

-- Represented an international financial institution in investigations by the U.S. Securities and Exchange Commission into the institution’s valuations and disclosures relating to financial instruments backed by residential subprime mortgages.
+- Counsel to an international financial institution in SEC investigations into the institution’s valuations and disclosures relating to financial instruments backed by residential subprime mortgages.
 After a lengthy investigation, the SEC formally terminated the investigation without recommending any charges.

-- Representing an investment bank in investigations by the SEC, DOJ and Special Inspector General for the Troubled Asset Relief Program into marketing practices for residential and commercial mortgage-backed securities.
+- Counsel to an investment bank in investigations by the SEC, DOJ and Special Inspector General for the Troubled Asset Relief Program into marketing practices for residential and commercial mortgage-backed securities.
+The investigations were concluded without any charging recommendations.

-- Representing an investment bank in an investigation by FINRA and various self-regulatory organizations relating to alleged options market manipulation.
+- Counsel to an investment bank in an investigation by FINRA and various self-regulatory organizations relating to alleged options market manipulation.

-- Represented an investment bank in an investigation by the Commodity Futures Trading Commission relating to valuation of natural gas calendar spread options.
+- Counsel to an investment bank in an investigation by the Commodity Futures Trading Commission relating to valuation of natural gas calendar spread options.

-- Represented an international financial institution in an investigation by the U.S. Senate Permanent Subcommittee on Investigations relating to the use of basket options transactions by hedge funds.
+- Counsel to an international financial institution in an investigation by the U.S. Senate Permanent Subcommittee on Investigations relating to the use of basket options transactions by hedge funds.

-- Represented an international financial institution in investigations by the SEC and the U.K. Financial Services Authority relating to the structuring and marketing of collateralized debt obligations.
+- Counsel to an international financial institution in investigations by the SEC and the U.K. Financial Services Authority relating to the structuring and marketing of collateralized debt obligations.

-- Represented UBS AG and affiliates in numerous federal and state court litigations relating to sales of collateralized debt obligations, including a case recently dismissed on forum non conveniens grounds by the New York Supreme Court, Commercial Division, with the dismissal affirmed on appeal, and a case dismissed with prejudice by the United States District Court (S.D.
+- Counsel to UBS in litigations relating to sales of collateralized debt obligations, including cases dismissed on forum non conveniens grounds by the New York Supreme Court, Commercial Division, with the dismissal affirmed on appeal, and a case dismissed with prejudice by the United States District Court (S.D.
 Fla.) for failure to state a claim.

-- Represented UBS AG and members of its supervisory board and senior management in a putative securities class action after UBS’s market capitalization declined by nearly $115 billion, following disclosures of UBS’s subprime and auction rate securities losses and its DOJ and SEC settlements relating to U.S. cross-border tax issues.
-The United States District Court (S.D.N.Y.) dismissed all claims with prejudice, and the United States Court of Appeals for the Second Circuit affirmed the dismissal in May 2014.
+- Counsel to UBS in a putative securities class action after UBS’s market capitalization declined by nearly $115 billion, following disclosures of subprime and other losses.
+The United States District Court (S.D.N.Y.) dismissed all claims with prejudice, and the United States Court of Appeals for the Second Circuit affirmed the dismissal.

-- Represented an investment bank in litigations brought by various companies alleging that prime brokerage firms manipulated the market for those companies’ stock by intentionally failing to deliver shares sufficient to settle short positions entered into by the defendants’ clients.
+- Counsel to an investment bank in litigations brought by various companies alleging that prime brokerage firms manipulated the market for those companies’ stock by intentionally failing to deliver shares sufficient to settle short positions entered into by the defendants’ clients.